TilburgNetworkGroup/remstimate/README.md

 # remstimate (Version: 1.0.0)
-# Optimization Tools for Relational Event Model
+# Optimization Tools for Relational Event History data
 ### Table of contents
 * [About the package](#about-the-package)
 * [Programming Languages](#programming-languages)